 We broke the zip on our Hard Candy Bubble Sleeve recently, and Kat’s Apple Smartcase has repeatedly comes apart at the edges (we superglue it back together when we can).
 Kat’s original Kensington Protective Cover cracked early on in our trip, however, Alee still uses his same one today.
 It seems Kat doesn’t have much luck when it comes to cases… More on iPad cases for bike touring HERE.

 Our MSR titanium pot cracked at the handle.
 This ultra-lightweight pot gets used 1-2x per day, so we are happy that MSR sent us a replacement!

 I really like this hair trimmer (review HERE), but unfortunately, it didn’t last the distance.
 An integral part which holds the hair trimming comb in place broke after 12 months use.

 Helmets take a real beating on a bike tour.
 Our helmets are dropped, lent against and packed into small spaces.
 After 20 months, the retaining strap on Alee’s helmet snapped, and both helmets are now cracked in multiple places.
 We recommend replacing helmets every 12-18 months of bike touring!

-We’ve broken three Exped air pillows on this trip: two lightweight versions, and one comfortfoam.
-We got about 150-200 sleeps out of the lightweight ones before they deformed, and we decided to stop using them after that.
-We thought that the comfortfoam model wouldn’t lose it’s form given it is filled, but after ~500 sleeps, even it has deformed.
-The good news is that Exped are great with warranty replacements provided you’re within five years of purchase.
+We’ve broken three Exped air pillows on this trip: two lightweight versions, and one Comfortfoam.
+We got about 150-200 nights of sleep out of the lightweight ones before they deformed, and we decided to stop using them after that.
+We thought that the Comfortfoam model wouldn’t lose its form given it is filled, but after ~500 nights of sleep, even it has deformed.
+The good news is that Exped is great with warranty replacements provided you’re within five years of purchase.